Top 10 Red Hot Chili Peppers Songs: Deep Cuts

 # 4 – Venice Queen

-Time for another sad song, which is ironically a very uplifting one.
+It’s time for another sad song, which is, ironically, a very uplifting one.
 It’s the closing song off of their 2002 album, By the Way; this is the record where their melodic side really started coming alive, thanks to John Frusciante.
 The song was written for Anthony Kiedis’ drug rehab therapist, Gloria Scott, who passed away as soon as he purchased her home in Venice Beach.
 This is a wonderful ode to someone he held close to him.
 I highly recommend listening to the Live at Slane Castle version; that’s the definitive version.
 That right there is an emotional journey of epic proportions; hearing those guys at their most vulnerable on stage.

 # 3 – Don’t Forget Me